Arad119/Fragfinder-GUI/README.md

 ### Installation

 1. Download the latest release via [Fragfinder-GUI/releases](https://github.com/Arad119/Fragfinder-GUI/releases).
-2. Run "fragfinder Setup.exe".
+2. Run "Fragfinder Setup.exe".
-3. The program should start as soon as the program has been installed.
-4. You can find the installation path in "%LocalAppData%\fragfinder\app-1.0.1".
-5. Create a shortcut for "fragfinder.exe".
+3. Select your installation path.

 ### How to use